 You have a live product with an audience and you know not many sites are doing continuous customer feedback programs.
 So why wouldn’t you?
 What an amazing competitive advantage.
 This type of program doesn’t have to be complicated or expensive and can provide you the types of insights that differentiate your brand.

 There’s a theme here: have a reason for your design decisions.
 Talking to users helps you get these reasons.
-It helps you evaluate why certain things are happening, how to make them better, which from among several alternatives your customer prefers.
-Of course, internal business priorities and considerations are important, but they are only one piece of the puzzle.
-If those priorities are all that you use to drive your decisions, your product will just reflect your business when it should reflect your both your business and your users.
+It helps you evaluate why certain things are happening, how to make them better, which, from among several alternatives, your customer prefers.
+Of course, internal business priorities and considerations are important too, but they are only one piece of the puzzle.
+If those priorities are all that you use to drive your decisions, your product will just reflect your business when it should reflect both your business and your users.
+This, if nothing else, should be justification for you to keep doing customer research after your product has launched.